Butterfly Valley, Fethiye: Ecotourism

 Due to its natural beauty, Butterfly Valley is an important ecotourism attraction place in Turkey.
 It is accessible by shuttle boat service from Belceğiz Beach of Ölüdeniz in 5–7 km distance, operating hourly at daytime.
 In the valley, various outdoor activities such as camping, hiking, canyoning, canoeing and scuba diving can be performed.
 The valley is open to public the entire year.
 During July and August, around 200 visitors camp daily in the valley.

 Designated a nature reserve as protected area of first category on February 8, 1995, any type of construction in Butterfly Valley is strictly prohibited by law.
 Therefore, only temporary structures are allowed here.
 On an area of 10 daa, up to 250 people can be accommodated in tents in addition to a few simple wooden bungalows.
 Central sanitary facilities are for shared use.
 Electricity is supplied by a generator, available free of charge during certain times of the day.
 A small country restaurant and a bar provide food and beverages in the summer time.

 Controversy

-Officials at the valley and campers complained about disturbance by tour sailboats, which frequently stop off at the valley.
+Officials in the valley, along with campers, have complained about disturbances caused by tour sailboats, which frequently stop there.
 A music festival, held in May 2013, was sharply criticized by local environmentalists.